Vulnerability Management Service

-Finally, is anything exempt from the scanning process?
+Is anything exempt from the scanning process?
 If so, can you identify why?
 And, how will you respond if this exemption does result in an unexpected security weakness?

 Vulnerability management software

-In the pursuit of finding the right vulnerability management software, you need to look out for key features.
+In the pursuit of finding the right vulnerability management service, you need to look out for key features.
 First, will the software you’re aiming for expose all security vulnerabilities?
 Leaving holes in the visibility could render your efforts useless.